 For the celebration, the second floor all-purpose room of the new enrichment center was converted into a parish museum chronicling every decade of its history.

-“I am very proud, I am honored to be here and I’m happy that we were able to honor a man that worked so hard for everything that we are enjoying today,” said Maria Teresa Perez, school principal.
+“I am very proud, I am honored to be here and I’m happy that we were able to honor a man that worked so hard for everything that we are enjoying today,” said Maria Teresa Perez, former school principal.
 “We are also blessed to be joined by so many people that have given so much of themselves to this parish and today we reap those benefits.
 Hopefully, we are sowing those seeds for the future.”

 Nestled between Hialeah and Miami International Airport, Miami Springs is a city of less than 15,000 people tucked away behind magnificent trees, an oasis between the bustling highways of N.W.
 36th Street and Okeechobee Road.